HC.SVNT.DRACONES

 Player whispered something into Dolly's ear and she pushed him away with a great show of disgust.

-—And the most extravagant rumours promptly overran the dominion.
+—and the most extravagant rumours promptly overran the dominion.

-Talk moved on to other scandals.
-Rex had lost his shirt in Monte Carlo—only to have the tab picked up by a Bedouin lounging poolside (oh, to have friends like that).
-Interest in the rumoured monstrosity waned and would have faded altogether were it not for a dilemma faced by every sovereign worthy of the name: that royal dignity imposes a reliance on those who haven't the dignity of their own to object and who, on those grounds alone, are inherently unreliable.
+—And it would have faded altogether were it not for a dilemma faced by every sovereign worthy of the name: that royal dignity imposes a reliance on those who haven’t the dignity of their own to object and who, on those grounds alone, are inherently unreliable.

-It was, of course, beneath the royal dignity even to broach the unspeakable, let alone oversee its possible implementation, but his Majesty's deafness to the unrelenting howls sent a clear message to those charged with maintenance of the royal phantasy.
+—but his Majesty’s deafness to the unrelenting howls sent a clear message to those charged with maintenance of the royal phantasy.
 And no one was less likely to object to the objectionable than the old hag who lived in the ash grove.
 And as the former Deputy Chief of Staff would later confess, she was willing to pay.

 Asperger & Co. appeared thoroughly confused.

-Assistant Counsel to the former Deputy hastened to explain: what no one could have supposed was that the monster would be kept alive and not—
+Assistant Counsel to the former Deputy Chief hastened to explain: what no one could have supposed was that the monster would be kept alive and not—

 She struggled to find the words.